codefresh-io/docs.codefresh.io/_docs/new-helm/helm-charts-and-repositories.md

 ## Using a Helm Repository in a Codefresh pipeline

-Once connected, the private Helm repository context can be injected into pipelines by selecting "Import from shared configuration" (under "Environment Variables" section), and selecting the name of the repository.
+Once connected, the private Helm repository context can be injected into pipelines by selecting "Import from shared configuration" (under "Environment Variables" section) and selecting the name of the repository.
 The repository settings will be injected as environment variables into the pipeline so you can use them as you wish.

 {% include image.html